googleprojectzero/fuzzilli/Docs/HowFuzzilliWorks.md

 The MutationEngine would then be able to find bugs that are somewhat "close" to those in the corpus, but not ones that are far away from that.

 The key question is then how the distribution of the samples in the corpus is likely to look, as that greatly influences the overall distribution of the generated samples.
 Here, the thesis is that samples in the corpus will usually only trigger one or a few features of the engine since it is unlikely that a new program triggers multiple new, complex optimizations at once.
-This can be measured to some degree by looking at the number of newly discovered edges (`--inspect=history` will include it) of the samples in a typical corpus.
+This can be measured to some degree by looking at the number of newly discovered edges (`--inspect` will include it) of the samples in a typical corpus.
 The table below shows this for a fuzzing run against JavaScriptCore with roughly 20000 samples:

 Number of new Edges | Number of Samples | % of Total | Avg. size (in JS LoC)
 --------------------|-------------------|------------|----------------------